Going onstage (www.esplanade.com).

 Christopher Choo

-Since starting his operatic pursuit in 1976, Choo has been on a mission to revive the Cantonese and other operatic art forms in Singapore.
-It is his dream that the plethora of operatic art forms be passed on to future generations.
+Since starting his operatic pursuit in 1976, Choo has been on a mission to revive Cantonese opera and other operatic art forms in Singapore.
+It is his dream that this rich heritage be passed on to future generations.

-Choo specialises in the laosheng (elderly male) role, and also takes on the clown, painted faces, elderly female role, scholarly and warrior male roles.
-He is an all-rounded Chinese opera performer and has graced many stages in China, UK, US, Japan and Egypt on various occasions.
-As a pioneer graduate of LASALLE College of the Arts in Directing, Choo has accumulated close to 50 years of experience in the performing arts scene.
+Choo specialises in the laosheng (elderly male) role, but also takes on the clown, painted faces, elderly female, scholarly and warrior male roles.
+He is a well-rounded Chinese opera performer and has graced many stages in China, the UK, US, Japan and Egypt.
+As a pioneer graduate of Lasalle College of the Arts in Directing, Choo has accumulated close to 50 years of experience in the performing arts scene.
 He is also one of the few opera artists who is capable of both acting and directing.
 Choo is a familiar face at various Chinese opera arts festivals and seminars in Singapore.
-Besides the operatic arts, Choo is also involved with directing and acting in the local Chinese and English theatre scene.
+Beyond opera, he also directs and acts in the local Chinese and English theatre scene.

-Choo is an incumbent member of the arts assessment panel with the Singapore National Arts Council.
+Choo is an incumbent member of the arts assessment panel of the Singapore National Arts Council.
 He was also on the adjudicators’ panel for many arts awards.
-In 2012, he received a special contributions award conferred by the Ministry of Information, Communications and the Arts and in 2014, he was recognised as a “Friend of the Ministry of Culture, Community and Youth”.
+In 2012, he received a special contributions award conferred by the Ministry of Information, Communications and the Arts and in 2014, he was recognised as a 'Friend of the Ministry of Culture, Community and Youth'.

 Keith Lai